No-Cash-7970/txnDuck/docs/shareable_links_url_params.md

 ### Example 2: Tip the developer 1 USDC :wink:

+- UI language: *Whatever is currently selected by user*
 - Network: MainNet
 - Sender: *To be filled in by user*
 - Receiver: OMFLGYWNFKRIZ6Y6STE5SW3WJJQHLIG6GY4DD3FJHQRAK6MY5YMVJ6FWTY